 - Incorporate anti-slavery compliance into policies and procedures; and

 - Identify the countries in which the organisation operates and which understand the organisation's operations.

 If a commercial organisation fails to prepare a statement, the Secretary of State may bring civil proceedings in the High Court for an injunction requiring that organisation to comply.

 Furthermore, organisations are likely to suffer damage to their reputation and brand if they are found to have breached the requirements of the MSA by failing to prove that they are doing their bit to help eliminate Modern Slavery.

 If you require further information on anything covered in this briefing please contact Anthony Turner (email@example.com; 020 3375 7460) or your usual contact at the firm on 020 3375 7000.
-Further information can also be found on the Corporate page on our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.